14anshuman/Smart-Content/README.md

 └── App.tsx             # Main application component
 ```

-## 🔍 Submission Information
-This project was created for the **Google Chrome Built-in AI Challenge**, showcasing the possibilities of Chrome's built-in AI capabilities to enrich productivity and content understanding directly in the browser.

-### 🎥 Video Demonstration
-Watch the video demonstration here: [SmartContent](https://youtu.be/kxTmtv777ew)

-### 🌐 Live Web App
-You can try out the live version of SmartContent here: [Netlify Live Link](https://stellular-kheer-8afbc5.netlify.app/)

 ### 🖋️ Text Description

 **SmartContent - AI-Powered Content Analysis Web App** is a Chrome web app that leverages Google’s Gemini API and Chrome’s built-in AI models to provide efficient, real-time content analysis directly in the browser.
 It helps users quickly summarize text, generate relevant tags, and receive smart suggestions, addressing the need for productivity tools that streamline content consumption and understanding.